 Fried Plaice Fillets with a Herb and Polenta Crust

-This recipe is taken from The Delia Collection: Fish and has appeared in Sainsbury's Magazine.
+This recipe is from The Delia Collection: Fish.
+Serves 2

 Drain on absorbent kitchen paper and serve on hot plates with the lemon juice squeezed over.